preetam19/DPS/README.md

 Since our model 2 has been custom trained, the random forest model expects the test_mpg to have 8 elements.
 Given test_mpg intially consists of 9 elements (including mpg value) which is the target value for the model.

-I have also included notebook file {} to  describe the pre-processing steps and also implementation of various models and compare their respective peformance to the same dataset.
+I have also included notebook file dps.ipynb to  describe the pre-processing steps and also implementation of various models and compare their respective peformance to the same dataset.